 - Plenty of time for questions and discussion

-Cost of the Class is $40 payable by cash or check (made out to FMH) the first night of the series.
+Cost of the class is $40 payable by cash or check (made out to FMH).

 Preparing for and taking care of a new baby is a challenging job.
 During your pregnancy, our nurses provide visits for all mothers who are planning to give birth at Franklin Memorial Hospital.